 Nina von Maltzahn Chair in Violin Studies

 Internationally acclaimed as a violist as well as violinist, the versatile Ida Kavafian is an artist-member of the Chamber Music Society of Lincoln Center and former violinist of the Beaux Arts Trio.
-She has been artistic director of Music from Angel Fire in New Mexico for thirty-one years where she brings between 9 and 14 Curtis students as part of the Young Artist Program each year; and was a founder (and Artistic Director for ten years) of the Bravo!
-Colorado festival and co-founder of the chamber ensembles Opus One, Tashi, and Trio Valtorna.
+She has been artistic director of Music from Angel Fire in New Mexico for thirty-one years and invites several Curtis students to participate in its Young Artist Program each year.
+She was a founder of the Bravo!
+Colorado festival, serving as its artistic director for ten years; and co-founded the chamber ensembles Opus One, Tashi, and Trio Valtorna.
 She also performs as a soloist and in recital with her sister, Ani.

 Ms. Kavafian has premiered numerous works, including concertos by Toru Takemitsu and Michael Daugherty, whose Fire and Blood she recorded with the Detroit Symphony.
 She has toured and recorded with jazz artists Chick Corea and Wynton Marsalis, and fiddler/composer Mark O'Connor.

 Born in Istanbul of Armenian parentage, Ms. Kavafian is a graduate of the Juilliard School, where she studied with Oscar Shumsky.
 She made her debut under Young Concert Artists with the pianist Peter Serkin, and also received the coveted Avery Fisher Career Grant.
 She resides with her husband, violist Steven Tenenbom, in Philadelphia and Connecticut, where they breed and train prizewinning Hungarian vizsla show dogs.